 Communications & Public Relations

-The Communication & Public Relations department expands public awareness of the Museum and aims to increases attendance and revenue.
-The Department produces the Museum’s media releases; circulates images for reproduction, places advertisements, produces newsletters and other promotional materials, updates Web site and social media sites.
+The Communication & Public Relations department expands public awareness of the Museum and aims to increase attendance and revenue.
+The Department produces the Museum’s media releases; circulates images for reproduction, places advertisements, produces newsletters and other promotional materials, updates the website and conducts social media outreach.
 Interns will assist in producing media and updating online media and in coordinating special events.
 Writing sample required.